mathesar-foundation/mathesar-wiki/projects/localization.md

 ### Localized URLs

-Generally seems very rare.
-There are problems like checking URLs for unsupported symbols, the complexity of the routes and code, broken links, and having the slugs for all supported locales at any particular point in time.
+Generally seems to be used very rarely.
+There are problems like checking URLs for unsupported symbols, the complexity of the routes and code, broken links, and having the slugs for all supported locales at all times in the codebase.
 Hence, is out of the scope of this project.

 ### Other libraries considered & reasons for rejections